romi/plantdb/README.md

 If you want to bind mount a local database, replace `-v romi_db:/myapp/db` with `-v /path/to/db:/myapp/db`.
 The served database will be accessible at [http://localhost:5000/plantdb/scans](http://localhost:5000/plantdb/scans).

+Note: we use NGINX reverse proxy and locate the database behind the '/plantdb' prefix, hence the `-e PLANTDB_API_PREFIX='/plantdb'`.

 ## Developers & contributors